SticsRPacks/SticsOnR/README.md

 - for JavaStics 1.41, the java version must be at most a Java 8 version
 - for JavaStics 1.5.0/1.5.1 versions, the java version must be at least a Java 11 version
-- for JavaStics 1.5.2 version, the java version must be at least a Java 17 version
+- for JavaStics 1.5.2/1.5.3 versions, the java version must be at least a Java 17 version

 So, for adapting the java version to the JavaStics version some manipulations must be done either by switching between versions through